 |Transaction ID (Trans ID)||

-A unique identification value utilized to search for or sort transactions and assigned to each transaction processed through the payment gateway.
+A Transaction ID (Trans ID) is a unique identification value utilized to search for or sort transactions and assigned to each transaction processed through the payment gateway.

-A charge or refund transaction for payment or reimbursement A charge transaction permits a merchant to collect payment for goods or services rendered from the customer.
+A charge or refund transaction for payment or reimbursement A charge Transaction Type permits a merchant to collect payment for goods or services rendered from the customer.
 A refund transaction allows a merchant to return the customer their funds from a previous charge transaction.